dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 - (Cut in content/ideas from facets: systems theory draft)

 ### (14) Everything is a Wave

+  - information in social physics should be modelable as waves, communicated among players in social games, idealized as particles)
+  - social phenomena can be modeled with social physics, but almost everything is incomputable.
+  - however, similar to how there are many kinds of interactions between particles and waves, interactions in social physics can be understood with infinite dimensional waves
+    - however, the structure of information infinite and unknowable

 ### (15) Independence and Connectedness Are Quantifiable